Scholarship Opportunity for children of Central Processing Corporation employees.

 Can the scholarship be applied toward graduate school?

 No. You may only use the scholarship funds for an undergraduate associate or bachelor’s degree.

 I am home-schooled.
-Can I still qualify for the Sonnentag Foundation scholarship if I’m attending college?
+Can I still qualify for the Sonnentag American Foundation scholarship if I’m attending college?

 If I receive an award one year, can I apply for and receive another scholarship?